Zedonkay/ros2_cuda/README.md

 - CUDA kernel and device function generation
 - ROS2 node integration with clean interface separation
 - Automatic generation of:
-  - C++ headers (.hpp) with pure virtual interfaces
+  - C++ headers (.hpp) with pure virtual interfaces, all constants, and all data structures
-  - CUDA headers (.cuh) with device/global function implementations
+  - CUDA headers (.cuh) with device/global function declarations and CUDA-specific structs/constants
-  - CUDA source files (.cu) with kernel implementations
+  - CUDA source files (.cu) with kernel and device function implementations
+- Robust parsing of structs, functions, and globals (constants)
 - Static analysis and validation
 - Performance profiling
 - Multiple controller implementations: